ga-wdi-boston/js-modules-study/study.md

 let myModule = ModuleFactory(someArgs);
 // How would you use the getter and setter methods?
 What would they do?
+// getters would return the value associated with the object.
+Setters would let you manipulate this value.
 ```

 ### IIFEs